MV Bali Sea

-The MV Bali Sea was a ro-ro rail ferry, previously a heavy lift ship.
+MV Bali Sea was a roll-on/roll-off rail ferry, previously a heavy-lift ship.
 It started its life recovering ships and moving oil platforms, undergoing several name changes in the process.
 It became a rail ferry in 2000, shipping trains across the Gulf of Mexico.
-In 2021, when new ferries were introduced, the Bali Sea was taken out of service and sent to Alang, India, for decommissioning and eventual scrapping.
+In 2021, when new ferries were introduced, Bali Sea was taken out of service and sent to the Alang Ship Breaking Yard in Gujarat, India for scrapping.